Skip to main content

 Human Brains Were Built for Problem Solving

-Here's a funny video demonstrating one key difference between humans and computers—humans are find it extremely challenging to not immediate create connections and leap to conclusions.
-Humans: Computers on the other hand are not programmed to impatiently misinterpret incoming data.
-I asked ChatGPT the same question and it space out this response:
+Here's a funny video demonstrating a key difference between humans and computers —humans find it challenging to not immediately create connections and leap to conclusions.
+Humans Computers Computers on the other hand are not programmed to impatiently misinterpret incoming data.
+I asked ChatGPT the same question and it spits out this response:

 Recent posts